 Overall, I’m happy with the purchase because I think it makes the camera much easier to handle in certain situations.
 I know they’ll never make a second version of this specific grip, but if they did, there is room for improvement and I hope they consider it for future cameras.

 In my opinion, the buttons should be mimicked in an identical way just as they are on a 1-series camera.
 The grip’s joystick is awkward to use, in a way that I don’t feel would ever have made it onto an actual camera, so why is it on the grip?
-Shutter button and AF buttons are all nicely placed, though, and feel natural to operate.
+The shutter button and AF buttons are all nicely placed, though, and feel natural to operate.
 If you shoot a lot of sports and wildlife with this camera then I’d still recommend you check it out.